brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 1/Ephesians 1 3 bht.md

 # Ephesians 1:3 Commentary Help Text

 ## BHT:
-Blessed be the God and Father of our Lord Jesus Christ, begins one of St. Paul's Epistles, expressing gratitude and acknowledging the grace experienced by both the writer and the readers.
-God, who is also the Father, has blessed us with all the blessings of the Spirit in heavenly places.
-The blessings bestowed upon us by God are not mere words but real acts that stem from his everlasting counsel and grace.
-These blessings are spiritual and of eternal significance, bringing us closer to God who is the author and giver of all blessings.
+The opening declaration of Blessed be the God and Father of our Lord Jesus Christ reflects the Apostle Paul's customary expression of praise in his epistles, signifying his gratitude for God's grace.
+This doxology emphasizes the experience of grace shared between the writer and the readers.
+The subsequent reference to God as the Father highlights His role in showering blessings upon His children.
+These blessings are not merely verbal, but are tangible and bestowed upon those who are referred to as saints and believers.
+Such blessings are found in heavenly realms and originate from a higher spiritual world.

 ## Choicest Commentary Quotes:
 ### Henry Alford: